slowlane112/Esp32-Game-and-Watch/gandw_multi_screen_handheld/README.md

 ## Battery Level
 - Battery +:   GPIO 16 (via voltage divider)

+# Screen Resolution
+The ESP32-S3-Zero does not have enough memory to display 2 screens at 320 x 240 resolution.

+It does have enough memory to display 2 screens at 320 x 210 resolution.

+This is closer to the aspect ratio of the original multi screen game and watch games and what i have used in this project.

+This makes the total resolution 320 x 420.

 # Roms
 The roms must be in .gw format.
-See the CMakeLists.txt file in the main directory for the list of rom files required.

 These can be created using LCD-Game-Shrinker.